ocp-power-automation/ocp4-upi-powervm/CONTRIBUTING.md

  - Ensure your changes work fine and have no syntax problems.
 Also, verify that it does not break the existing code flow.
  - Update the README.md or relevant documents with details of changes to the code.
 This includes variables change, added or updated feature, change in steps, dependencies change, etc.
  - Make use of proper commit message.
 Mention the issue# which you are planning to address eg: Fixes #38.
  - After creating the pull request ensure you implement all the review comments given if any.
-Pull request will be merged only when it has at least 1 approval from the list of reviewers.
+Pull request will be merged only when it has at least two approvals from the list of reviewers.
  - Please read [Developer Certificate of Origin](https://github.com/ocp-power-automation/ocp4-upi-powervm/blob/master/DCO1.1.txt) and sign-off your commit using command `git commit -s`.